bem/bem-components/common.blocks/link/link.en.md

 ##### Ghost link (`view` modifier with `ghost` value)

-The modifier changes visual representation of the link.
-For example, use it if you do not need to focus attention on the link:
+The modifier changes the way the link looks.
+Use it if you don't want the link to stand out on the page:

 ```js
 {